-1306 in Bulli Suburb M ap) Condition The condition of the facilities and the land is fair.
-Existing Development Consents (DAs), DA-2014/60/E Community market- weekly farm market and once a month mixed offering market Activity Applications (LGs), Council Projects carried out in accordance with the Infrastructure DA-2014/60/F Community market- addition of storage areas and addition of entertainment to Friday twilight market including inflatable ciner screen, music DJ, table tennis, and an inflatable photo booth. o ma State Environmental Planning Policy (Infrastructure SEPP) DA-2014/60/G community market- additional community-based trash and treasure market of Thursdays. n DA-2016/560 vintage motorcycle event at Bulli showground İ DA-2017/278 Illawarra festival of wood DA-2017/943 Use of Bulli raceway for bikes and bulls event.
-I DA-2018/1000 use of Bulli showground for NYE music and dance event DA-2019/393 festival of foam and light DA-2019-955 Use of land for Illawarra pet expo DA-2020/501 Drive in concerts at Bulli showground LG-2017/120 Illawarra Folk Festival- Musical festival and caravan and camping LG-2018/114 Illawarra folk festival- theatrical musical or entertainment for the public, constru- temporary enclosure for entertainment, use of loudspeaker or amplifying device, engage in trade or business and operate a camping ground.
-LG-2020/31 Camel Races
+The condition of the facilities and the land is fair.

+- DA-2014/60/E Community market- weekly farmers market and once a month mixed offering market - DA-2014/60/F Community market- addition of 4 storage areas and addition of entertainment to Friday twilight market including inflatable cinema screen, music DJ, table tennis, and an inflatable photo booth. - DA-2014/60/G community market- additional community-based trash and treasure market on Thursdays. - DA-2016/560 vintage motorcycle event at Bulli showground - DA-2017/278 Illawarra festival of wood - DA-2017/943 Use of Bulli raceway for bikes and bulls event. - DA-2018/1000 use of Bulli showground for NYE music and dance event - DA-2019/393 festival of foam and light - DA-2019-955 Use of land for Illawarra pet expo - DA-2020/501 Drive in concerts at Bulli showground - LG-2017/120 Illawarra Folk Festival- Musical festival and caravan and camping - LG-2018/114 Illawarra folk festival- theatrical musical or entertainment for the public, construct temporary enclosure for entertainment, use of a loudspeaker or amplifying device, engage in trade or business and operate a camping ground. - LG-2020/31 Camel Races